 We utilize a variety of underwriting criteria, actively monitor the performance of our consumer loan portfolio and maintain an allowance for losses on loans we underwrite (including fees and interest) at a level estimated to be adequate to absorb credit losses inherent in our loan receivables portfolio.
 To estimate the appropriate level of loan loss reserves, we consider known and relevant internal and external factors that affect loan collectability, including the total amount of loans outstanding, historical loans charge-offs, our current collection patterns and current economic trends.
 Our methodology for establishing our allowance for doubtful accounts and our provision for loan losses is based in large part on our historic loss experience.
 If customer behavior changes as a result of economic conditions and if we are unable to predict how the widespread loss of jobs, housing foreclosures and general economic uncertainty may affect our loan loss allowance, our provision may be inadequate.
-In addition, our shift in mix to more medium-term consumer loans will result in a higher provision for loan losses as a result of the nature of medium-term consumer loans as compared to short term loans, and, as this is a relatively new product for us, our provision for loan losses may be inadequate to cover losses on medium-term consumer loans.
-Additionally, in our retail credit services organization business we issue the independent third-party lenders letters of credit to guarantee repayment of their extending credit to our customers.
+In addition, our shift in mix to more medium-term consumer loans has resulted and will continue to result in a higher provision for loan losses as a result of the nature of medium-term consumer loans as compared to short term loans, and, as this is a relatively new product for us, our provision for loan losses may be inadequate to cover losses on medium-term consumer loans.
+Additionally, in our retail credit services organization business, we issue independent third-party lenders letters of credit to guarantee repayment of their extending credit to our customers.
 We employ a methodology similar to that for estimating our own loan loss reserves to establish an accrual for doubtful accounts of these third-party lenders.
-As of December 31, 2012, our loan loss allowance was \$9.1 million, and in 2012 we had a net charge off of \$72.0 million related to losses on our loans.
 As of December 31, 2013, our loan loss allowance was \$18.0 million and in 2013 we had a net charge off of \$97.6 million related to losses on our loans.
 As of December 31, 2014, our loan loss allowance was \$30.4 million and in 2014 we had a net charge off of \$148.3 million related to losses on our loans.
+As of December 31, 2015, our loan loss allowance was \$23.9 million and in 2015 we had a net charge off of \$152.9 million related to losses on our loans.
 Our loan loss allowance, however, is an estimate, and if actual loan losses are materially greater than our loan loss allowance, our financial condition and results of operations could be adversely affected.